aristosv/scripts/README.md

 # Various Scripts
-Automated installation of various binaries
+Automated installation of various binaries.

 Run any of the commands below on a clean, minimal installation of Debian Buster.